 Look for an everyday brush that specifically states it has soft bristles or declares it for sensitive scalps.
 You should stay away from first-cut boar bristles because these bristles will be the stiffest and very firm.
 Look for a second-cut as these boar bristles are not as stiff and will be much gentler on your scalp.

-For fine hair, my favorite everyday general-purpose brush is the Mason Pearson ‘Sensitive’ Handy Pure Bristle Brush.
-Mason Pearson makes some of the finest quality hairbrushes in the world.
-They are expensive but will last a lifetime with proper care.
-Professionals do not mind paying for high quality because they know the brush will not break, feel good to their customers, and will last a long time.
-For detangling, my favorite hairbrush for thin hair is the Wet Brush Original.
 This is the best you can get for detangling thin hair as the brush glides through your hair pain-free as it gently detangles.
 The Wet brush uses their “intelliflex” bristles in which detangles your hair with every brush stroke.
 For styling thin hair, my favorite round brush to be used with a blow-dryer is the Olivia Garden Ceramic and Ion Thermal round brush in which comes in an assortment of sizes.
 Pick the size you think you will use the most or just buy several brushes in different sizes.
 This way you have them handy when ready to go to a different size wave or curl.

-And lastly, for straightening fine hair, you want the best hair straightener brush that will not damage your hair.
-My top choice for fine hair is the ghd Glide hair straightener brush.
-It is a professional styling brush with ceramic technology combined with an ionizer to smooth and straighten hair.
-It does an amazing job thanks to the negative ions that help cancel out flyaway hair conditions.
-I recommend the brush because of its smaller handle.
-It is much easier to hold due to the smaller diameter handle.
-Most other straightener brushes have large diameter handles, making it difficult to hold and style hair.
-But not the ghd Glide.
 The most important feature about the brush and why I recommend it over many others is the simplicity of use.
 There is nothing to figure out.
 Just turn it on and it heats to 365 degrees Fahrenheit or 185 degrees Celsius the perfect temperature for styling thin hair.
 It is the simplest hair straightening brush on the market, period.
 As a bonus, the bush is of high quality, and it feels like quality.
 When you pick it up, it has a weight to it that immediately says quality.
 It does not have a plastic look and feels to it.
 The bottom line is it costs more but you get a high quality, simple to use, a great way to straighten fine hair.

 These are three outstanding brushes for thin hair.
 I am sure there are others out there, so I challenge you to find one better and let me know in the comments below.
 Actually, I do not believe anyone can find a better brush for thin hair, so I will continue to boast that these are simply the best!!!